SAP Transport Release Management and Strategy

 Analyzing SAP Change

-We know changes have impact and the release management is not easy, even in the most well-run organizations.
+We know changes have impact and the release management is not easy, even in the most well-run organisations.
 When it comes to critical SAP tasks and transactions, we want to make sure that your business is running as efficiently as possible.
 If something goes wrong, don't worry—we can help.

 The Simulation bots involved in KTern's Autonomous Enterprise Release Impact carry the transport requests in the pipelines.
 These transport objects/Simulation bots carry requests from a Quality system analyze the requests before it is sent to the production system.